A stochastic approach to path-dependent nonlinear Kolmogorov equations via BSDEs with time-delayed generators and applications to finance: Path--dependent PDE -- proof of the existence theorem

 \section{Path--dependent PDE -- proof of the existence theorem}

 The current section is devoted to the study of viscosity solution to the path-dependent equation \eqref{PDKE}.
-In particular, in order to obtain existence of a viscosity solution, we will impose some additional assumptions on the generator $f$ and on the terminal condition $h$ in equation \eqref{FBSDE 2}, in particular we will assume that the generator $f$ depends only on past values assumed by $Y$ and not by past values assumed by the control $Z$.
+In particular, in order to obtain existence of a viscosity solution, we will impose some additional assumptions on the generator $f$ and on the terminal condition $h$ in equation \eqref{FBSDE 2}, in particular we will assume that the generator $f$ depends only on past values assumed by $Y$ and not by past values of $Z$.
 In what follows we will assume the following to hold.